Gulian Verplanck (merchant)

-Gulian Verplanck (1637–1684) (also known as Gulyne, Galyna and Geleyn) was a Dutch-American fur trader and merchant in colonial New York.
+Gulian Verplanck (also known as Gulyne, Galyna and Geleyn; 1637–1684) was a colonial American fur trader and merchant in New York.

 Early life

 He was the eldest son of Abraham Isaacsen Verplanck, was a merchant, fur trader, and purchaser of a 1/3rd interest in what became the sprawling Rombout Patent in the southeast of the then Province of New York.
 His younger sister, Catharina Verplanck, was the wife of David Pieterse Schuyler, the Dutch born fur trader who became an Alderman of Albany.

 Career

 In 1685, King James II of England issued a royal grant for some 85000 acre of land to Verplanck and partners Francis Rombouts, and Stephanus Van Cortlandt (both former mayors of New York City) they had purchased from Wappinger Indians on the east bank of the Hudson River in what is today's southern Dutchess County, New York.

 Personal life

 Verplanck was married to Hendrikja Wessels (also known as "Henrica").
 Together, they were the parents of: